1908 - 1919

 So when is a Buckner not a Buckner?
 When it's a Linowriter, of course.
 In August of 1919, Homer Buckner ran an ad in the Oakland Tribune selling half his mail order business.
 Within a couple years, as early as July of 1921, the Empire Type Foundry of Buffalo, New York began advertising its Linowriter which seems to have been the successor to the Buckner.
 It had a nearly identical vertical keyboard layout but no side spacebar.

-All of the Linowriters were modified Smith-Premier No.10's whether they were labeled as SP's, Remingtons or Linowriters.
+All current evidence suggests that all of the Linowriters were modified Smith-Premier No.10's whether they were labeled as SP's, Remingtons or Linowriters.